Cinelerra for Grandma

 • "As with many women, learn Cinelerra’s quirks carefully and you will have a good relationship."
 (Sean M. Pappalardo aka Pegasus_RPG)

-• If you can knit with Inkscape, would you mind sending me a new logo with a film ball instead of a wool ball, please?
+• If you can knit with Inkscape, would you please mind creating a new logo for me based on a ball of film instead of a ball of wool?

 • This tutorial assumes Grandma uses Ubuntu.